 Aid that must be repaid, usually with interest.

-Students with educational loans are required to complete online interviews before they receive their first loan disbursement and again before they graduate or otherwise leave school.
-During these counseling sessions, called entrance and exit interviews, the online session reviews the repayment terms of the loan and the repayment schedule with the student.
+Students with educational loans are required to complete online interviews or counseling sessions before they receive their first loan disbursement and again before they graduate or otherwise leave school.
+The online session reviews the repayment terms of the loan and the repayment schedule with the student and other important information.

-Loan origination is the process by which a lender brings a loan into existence and involves certification of the loan, guaranty, and completion of the master promissory note (MPN).
+Loan origination is the process by which a lender brings a loan into existence.
+It involves certification of the loan, guaranty, and completion of the master promissory note (MPN).